Semiparametric Estimation of a CES Demand System with Observed and Unobserved Product Characteristics: CES Demand System with Observed and Unobserved Product Characteristics

-\footnote{We consider the price elasticities of the logit demand model when the mean utility is log-linear in prices.
-See Section \ref{subsec:Nesting-Homogenous-and} for a further discussion.} The only difference to the Hicksian price elasticities (\ref{eq:priceelasticities}), derived from the CES demand system, is that the multiplied terms of the log-price coefficient, $\alpha$, are comprised of quantity market shares, not budget shares.
-Since we derive the demand system from the budget-constrained CES utility maximization problem, the duality between the Marshallian and Hicksian demand functions holds.
+See Section \ref{subsec:Nesting-Homogenous-and} for a further discussion on the functional form of the mean utilities in the logit demand model.}\footnote{In calculating the elasticities in practice, observed quantity shares can be used in place of $\pi_{j,t}$ and $\pi_{c,t}$.} The expressions (\ref{eq:logitelasticity}) parallel the Hicksian price elasticities of the CES demand system.
+The only difference to the Hicksian price elasticities (\ref{eq:priceelasticities}), derived from the CES demand system, is that the multiplied terms of the log-price coefficient, $\alpha$, are comprised of quantity market shares, not budget shares.

+Because we derive the demand system from the budget-constrained CES utility maximization problem, the duality between the Marshallian and Hicksian demand functions holds.
 The Slutsky equation follows, and thus we can decompose the substitution and income effect more naturally.
 The Slutsky equation in the elasticity form is:

-Since $\varepsilon_{j,t}^{I}=1$ in the CES demand system, the income effect depends solely on budget shares, which is a considerable limitation.
+Because $\varepsilon_{j,t}^{I}=1$ in the CES demand system, the income effect depends solely on budget shares, which is a considerable limitation.
 However, there are at least two advantages over the discrete choice counterpart.
-First, the income effect depends on budget shares, not quantity shares.
+First, although the numeraire can be included in the consumer's consideration set, $\mathcal{J}_{t}$, it is unnecessary in our CES demand system.
+In contrast, inclusion of the numeraire in the consideration set is necessary in the logit demand system to induce an income effect, especially when the income is not a direct argument of the discrete choice utility or it is canceled out.\footnote{For example, the case when the mean utility is linear in income net of price.} In such a case, the price increase of an alternative leads to consumers switching to only other alternatives in the consideration set.
+The magnitude of the income effect is in a sense determined \emph{a priori} by the researcher in logit demand models because the income effect depends primarily on quantity market shares of the numeraire.
+The size of the share of the numeraire is often arbitrarily assumed or imposed by a researcher in practice.
+Second, the income effect depends on budget shares, not quantity shares, in the Marshallian CES demand system.
 In logit demand models, the income effect of a product with a small budget share and a large quantity share is large, which is even more unrealistic.
-Second, although the numeraire can be included in the consumer's choice set, $\mathcal{J}_{t}$, it is unnecessary in our CES demand system.
-In contrast, inclusion of the numeraire in the choice set is necessary in the logit demand system, in which the budget constraint never binds.
-If the numeraire is excluded in the choice set, the price increase of an alternative leads to consumers switching to alternatives in the choice set, which implies that the income effect does not exist.
-In a sense, the magnitude of the income effect is determined \emph{a priori} by the researcher in logit demand models because the income effect depends solely on quantity market shares of the numeraire.
-The size of the share of the numeraire is often arbitrarily assumed or imposed by a researcher in practice.